kienduynguyen/SimPLR/README.md

 This project is released under the [Apache 2.0 license](./LICENSE).

-## Citing BoxeR
+## Citing SimPLR
-If you find BoxeR useful in your research, please consider citing:
+If you find SimPLR useful in your research, please consider citing:
 ```bibtex
 @article{nguyen2025simplr,
   title={SimPLR: A Simple and Plain Transformer for Efficient Object Detection and Segmentation},